eriqande/solidmon/README.md

 3) To run SOLIDMON you provide paths for the kid  genotype  file, dad genotype file and the name of the output file.
-You should al‐ so provide the number of simulation replicates.
+You should also provide the number of simulation replicates.
 100000   (1e05) is reasonable.

 R  CMD  BATCH  ‐‐vanilla  ‐slave ’‐‐args kidfile="demo/kids1.txt" dadfile="demo/dads1.txt"  REPS=1e05   out_file="out/Output_SOLIDMON.txt"’ SOLIDMON.R